MrTibbz2/MapperScript/docs/README.md

 ## Project Overview

-MapperScript is a plugin-based scripting environment designed for the FLL2025 CaveBot robotics project.
+MapperScript is a plugin-based scripting environment designed origionally by lachlan mckenna, and used for the FLL2025 CaveBot robotics project.
 It provides a development platform for creating and testing Lua algorithms with hot-reloading capabilities and a modular plugin architecture.

 ## Key Features

-- **Hot-Reloading Lua Environment**: Scripts are automatically reloaded when modified
+- **remote backend**:
 - **Plugin-Based Architecture**: Extensible system with C++ plugins exposing functions to Lua
-- **Cross-Platform Support**: Windows, Linux, and macOS compatibility
+- **Cross-Platform Support**: Windows, Linux, and macOS compatibility (currently working on windows compatibility.)
 - **Dependency Management**: Plugin dependency resolution and load ordering
 - **Script Management**: Load, execute, and manage multiple Lua scripts

 ## Architecture

-The project follows a modular design with three main components:
+The project follows a modular design with four main components:

 1. **ScriptManager**: Handles Lua script loading, execution, and hot-reloading
 2. **PluginManager**: Manages plugin discovery, loading, and dependency resolution
 3. **Plugin System**: C++ shared libraries that expose functionality to Lua scripts
+4. **web interface**: allows for a frontend connection over web api.

 ## Quick Start